astroumd/lmtoy/docs/source/glossary.rst

     horn
       Another term used for :term:`beam` or :term:`pixel`.

+    LMTSLR
+      The LMT Spectral Line Reduction modules you will need to reduce WARES based data.

     LSR
       (Spectral Line Reduction):  the software reduction Sequoia (3mm) data, and presumably in the future, Omaya (1mm)